-- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. All Landscape and Civil contract drawings and specifications shall be coordinated and take precedence over these specifications.
+- Drawings and general provisions of the Contract, including General and Supplementary Conditions A. and Division 1 Specification Sections, apply to this Section. - В. Specific Landscape drawings and specifications will take precedence over these.

-- A. This Section includes the following:
+- This Section includes the following: A.

 - 1. Seeding.

 - Sodding.

-- B. Related Sections include the following:
+- В.

-- 1. Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.
+- Related Sections include the following:

-- 2. Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading.
+1. Division 2 Section "Site Clearing" for topsoil stripping and stockpiling.

-- 3. Division 2 Section "Subdrainage" for subsurface drainage.
+2. Division 2 Section "Earthwork" for excavation, filling and backfilling, and rough grading. - Division 2 Section "Subdrainage" for subsurface drainage.

-- A. Finish Grade: Elevation of finished surface of planting soil. - B. Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with stabilized organic soil amendments to produce topsoil or planting soil. - C. Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become topsoil; mixed with soil amendments. - D. Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a fill or backfill immediately beneath planting soil.
+- Finish Grade: Elevation of finished surface of planting soil.
+A. - Manufactured Soil: Soil produced off-site by homogeneously blending mineral soils or sand with В. stabilized organic soil amendments to produce topsoil or planting soil. - Planting Soil: Native or imported topsoil, manufactured topsoil, or surface soil modified to become C. topsoil; mixed with soil amendments. - Subgrade: Surface or elevation of subsoil remaining after completing excavation, or top surface of a D. fill or backfill immediately beneath planting soil.

-- A. Product Data: For each type of product indicated. - B. Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
-Include the year of production and date of packaging. - C. Qualification Data: For landscape Installer. - D. Planting Schedule: Indicating anticipated planting dates for each type of planting. - E. Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of lawns during a calendar year.
+- Product Data: For each type of product indicated.
+A. - Certification of Grass Seed: From seed vendor for each grass-seed monostand or mixture stating the В. botanical and common name and percentage by weight of each species and variety, and percentage of purity, germination, and weed seed.
+Include the year of production and date of packaging. - C. Oualification Data: For landscape Installer. - D. Planting Schedule: Indicating anticipated planting dates for each type of planting. - E. Maintenance Instructions: Recommended procedures to be established by Owner for maintenance of lawns during a calendar year.
 Submit before expiration of required maintenance periods.

-- A. Installer Qualifications: A qualified landscape installer whose work has resulted in successful lawn establishment. - 1.
-Installer's Field Supervision: Require Installer to maintain an experienced full-time supervisor on Project site when planting is in progress. - B. Soil-Testing Laboratory Qualifications: An independent laboratory, recognized by the State Department of Agriculture, with the experience and capability to conduct the testing indicated and that specializes in types of tests to be performed. - C. Topsoil Analysis: Furnish soil analysis by a qualified soil-testing laboratory stating percentages of organic matter; gradation of sand, silt, and clay content; cation exchange capacity; deleterious material; pH; and mineral and plant-nutrient content of topsoil. - 1.
-Report suitability of topsoil for lawn growth.
-State recommended quantities of nitrogen, phosphorus, and potash nutrients and soil amendments to be added to produce a satisfactory topsoil. - D. Preinstallation Conference: Conduct conference at Project site to comply with requirements in Division 1 Section "Project Management and Coordination."
+- Installer Qualifications: A qualified landscape installer whose work has resulted in successful lawn A. establishment. - Installer's Field Supervision: Require Installer to maintain an experienced full-time supervisor on Project site when planting is in progress. - Soil-Testing Laboratory Qualifications: An independent laboratory, recognized by the State В. Department of Agriculture, with the experience and capability to conduct the testing indicated and that specializes in types of tests to be performed. - Topsoil Analysis: Furnish soil analysis by a qualified soil-testing laboratory stating percentages of C. organic matter; gradation of sand, silt, and clay content; cation exchange capacity; deleterious material; pH; and mineral and plant-nutrient content of topsoil. - Report suitability of topsoil for lawn growth.
+State recommended quantities of nitrogen, phosphorus, and potash nutrients and soil amendments to be added to produce a satisfactory - D. Preinstallation Conference: Conduct conference at Project site to comply with requirements in Division 1 Section "Project Management and Coordination."